 The successful candidate is an individual with strong empathic and alliance skills, clinical curiosity, and psychological mindedness as well as good self-motivation and friendliness.
-The 2018-2019 fellowship comes with an annual stipend of approximately $29,000 with health insurance and benefits, including sick time and vacation time, are also part of the package.
+The fellow receives an annual stipend.
+Comprehensive health insurance and benefits, including sick time and vacation time, are also part of the package.

 We are interested in applicants who have direct clinical experience using evidence-based interventions across the developmental spectrum and from diverse backgrounds.
 The University of Michigan is an Equal Opportunity Employer.
 Eligible applicants must have:

 - Satisfactorily completed accredited Master’s level training in Social Work.

 - provisional licensing requirements for the State of Michigan.

 - Criminal background checks by the start of the training year.